A mid-ranged corrosion resistant 6Mo alloy with good strength

 - Usable temperature limit of 1000°F

 Originally developed to combat sea water corrosion, AL6XN has expanded its role as being good mid-range corrosion resistant alloy.
-AL-6XN fasteners are a low carbon, high purity, nitrogen-bearing "super-austenitic" stainless alloy.
-With a higher nickel and molybdenum content than Duplex 2205 and Super Duplex 2507, it deliver better corrosion resistance while giving a more cost effective alternative to nickel super alloys like Inconel or Hastelloy in moderately corrosive conditions.
+AL6XN fasteners are a low carbon, high purity, nitrogen-bearing "super-austenitic" stainless alloy.
+Also considered a 6-Moly alloy (6% Molybdenum), AL6XN bolts are similar in composition and capabilities to Alloy 926 and SMO 254.
+With a higher nickel and molybdenum content than Duplex 2205 and Super Duplex 2507, it delivers better corrosion resistance while giving a more cost effective alternative to nickel super alloys like Inconel or Hastelloy in moderately corrosive conditions.

 • Moderate general corrosion resistance